- Types of Eczema

 – An IGA score of greater than or equal to 3 at screening and on day 1.

 – An EASI score of greater than or equal to 16 at screening and on day 1.

-hyaluronic acid, urea, or filaggrin for at least the 7 days immediately prior to the
+prescription moisturizers containing TCS or TCI for at least the 7 days immediately

 – Documented recent history (within 12 months before the screening visit) of inadequate